-Because animus is not a legitimate government interest, a long line of Supreme Court precedent holds that laws motivated by animus are unconstitutional under the Equal Protection Clause of the Fourteenth Amendment (if enacted by state or local governments) and/or the Due Process Clause of the Fifth Amendment (if enacted by the federal government).
+Because animus is not a legitimate government interest, a long line of Supreme Court precedent holds that laws motivated by animus are unconstitutional under the Equal Protection Clause of the Fourteenth Amendment and/or the Due Process Clause of the Fifth Amendment.

 In Plyler v.
 Doe, 457 U.S. 202 (1982), the Supreme Court considered a Fourteenth Amendment challenge to a Texas statute that both denied state funding for the education of children not "legally admitted" into the United States and authorized school districts to deny enrollment to such children.
 The Court recognized that undocumented aliens did not constitute a suspect class, and that public schooling was not a Constitutional right.
-Nonetheless, in recognition of the seminal role that education occupies in the nation's political and cultural heritage, and in the development of productive contributors to American society, the Court held that denying education to the entire class of undocumented alien children would be rational only if it furthered some substantial state goal.
-The Court then carefully reviewed the State's purported bases for the legislation, which included deterring unlawful immigration, avoiding "special burdens" on the State's educational system allegedly created by undocumented alien students, and refusing public education to a class of children deemed less likely to remain in the State and therefore make productive use of that education.
+Nonetheless, in recognition of the importance of education to American society, the Court held that denying education to the entire class of undocumented alien children would be rational only if it furthered some substantial state goal.
+The Court then carefully reviewed the State's purported bases for the legislation, which included deterring unlawful immigration and avoiding "special burdens" on the State's educational system allegedly created by undocumented alien students.
 Finding that the legislation would not meaningfully further any of these goals, and that a desire to punish children was not a legitimate government interest, the Court struck down as irrational a law that promoted "the creation and perpetuation of a subclass of illiterates within our boundaries."
 Id. at 220, 230.